 There is a huge array of sub-disciplines or fields of biology – all up more than 60.
 Many have been around for hundreds of years, whilst others are far newer and are often developing very rapidly.
-This article introduces you to the many of the main fields of biology: zoology, botany, microbiology, genetics, biochemistry and ecology.
+This article introduces you to many of the main fields of biology: zoology, botany, microbiology, genetics, biochemistry and ecology.

 Fields of biology such as zoology and genetics can be very broad topics and contain many specializations within each field.
 For example, an ethologist is an animal biologist that studies animal behavior.
 An ecologist, who looks at how organisms interact with each other and the environment, may specialize in marine ecology, ecophysiology, population ecology or a number of other topics within ecology.

 Animal biology, known as zoology, is the study of animals and includes branches such as ethology (animal behavior), herpetology (reptiles), ichthyology (fish), mammalogy (mammals), ornithology (birds) and entomology (insects).
 Zoology or animal biology is interested in all facets of animal life such as the development from embryo to mature adult; behavior e.g. with other individuals or finding food; the evolution of each species; the distribution of animal species and their abundance, or the structure and function of animals.